 Since many different scenarios can occur and do occur, it is best to contact one our fine car accident litigators at Jacoby & Meyers to discuss your case.

 How is Negligence Proven by Our Car Accident Attorneys at Jacoby & Meyers?

-Our law firm is going to look at each individual case that comes before it to try to determine if one of our Los Angeles personal injury attorneys can make your claim a successful one.
+Our law firm is going to look at each individual case that comes before.
+We always try to determine if one we can help you make a successful claim.
 Proving this means showing a number of elements to the court.

-One has to show that the other driver had a duty of care that they were expected to uphold.
-They must also prove that the offending individual breached that legal duty that was placed in them when they acted in a certain manner or failed to take certain actions.
-Finally, it must be shown that the negligence was what caused the accident and injuries as a result.
-These are all high bars to get over, but that is why it is just so important to have a talented attorney who has succeeded on such claims for his clients.
-Click here to learn about the track record of our attorneys at Jacoby & Meyers on a wide array of legal cases including motorcycle accidents, premises liability cases, automobile accidents and more.
+One has to show that the other driver had a duty of care that they must’ve upheld.
+They must also prove that the offending individual breached that legal duty.
+This means they acted against their duty or failed to take certain actions.
+Finally, you must prove that their negligence caused the accident, causing injuries.
+These are all high bars to get over.
+However, that’s why you must have a talented attorney who has succeeded with similar cases.
+Click here to learn about the track record of our attorneys at Jacoby & Meyers on a wide array of legal cases, including motorcycle accidents, premises liability cases, automobile accidents, and more.